-The property must not have been previously sold as a place of residence, occupied as a home, or used for the provision of short-term accommodation, such as Airbnb.
+A new home has not been sold previously as a place of residence or, occupied as a home including short-term accommodation, such as Airbnb.
 This means the first sale of a property will not be a new home if the person who built it lived in it, or leased it out or used it for short-term accommodation.

 What you need to know first

 - In the majority of cases, the bank or credit union that is providing your finance (see the list of approved agents) will lodge the FHOG application form on your behalf.
 If you require the grant for settlement or first draw down/progress payment, you must lodge your application with an approved agent.
-Go to step 2.
+Go to step 2 Gather supporting evidence.

 Check your eligibility